Dachu007/SYNCHRONOUS-UP-COUNTER/README.md

 **Procedure**

 1.Type the program in Quartus software.

 2.Compile and run the program.

 3.Generate the RTL schematic and save the logic diagram.

 4.Create nodes for inputs and outputs to generate the timing diagram.

 5.For different input combinations generate the timing diagram

 **PROGRAM**

-/* Program for flipflops and verify its truth table in quartus using Verilog programming.

 ```